 What about its high fructose contents?
 Yes, 80% of dates' components is fructose.
 However, one study shows that fructose in fruits is metabolized differently than industrialized fructose.
 A fruit’s phytonutrient contents play a crucial role in this scenario.
 These nutrients may help slow down the rapid blood sugar spikes typically observed in high fructose intake.

 Since date sugar is a whole food, it will not melt of dissolve in your beverages.
 Still, you can include this healthful natural sweetener for baking.
 You can also use it in your pancakes, waffles and smoothies.

 When buying dates, you have to avoid those that have a rancid smell.
 When refrigerated, you can keep dehydrated dates for a year.
-You can also opt for fresh dates.
-Typically, they can last for eight months.
-This is if you refrigerate and keep it in a tightly sealed container.
+You can also opt for fresh dates, which can last for about eight months.
+This is especially true if you refrigerate and keep it in a tightly sealed container.

 Some of you have probably heard or read about yacon syrup’s capability to aid in weight loss.
 This is actually the reason why yacon syrup is so popular.
 But, for now, let’s focus on why it is a good natural sugar alternative.

 Yacon syrup has small amounts of glucose, fructose and sucrose.
 But, majority of its components is fructooligosaccharides (FOS).
 What does this entail?

 Since majority of yacon syrup’s components is FOS, it is generally considered a low-calorie sweetener.
 It also has a low glycemic index, which is 1.
 This makes it a great sugar alternative for diabetics.